 If you are already in a private Medicare Advantage plan such as an HMO or local PPO that offers a drug benefit, you must use that plan’s drug benefit or drop out of the Medicare Advantage plan if you want to enroll in another prescription drug plan.
 If you are not currently in a Medicare Advantage plan, you have a choice.
 You can remain in Original Medicare and enroll in a stand-alone drug plan, or you can leave Original Medicare and choose among a range of private Medicare Advantage plans (HMOs, PPOs and PFFS plans).

 It is also important to recall the history of managed care plans in Medicare.
-Originally, the federal government provided subsidies to managed care plans in order to entice them into the Medicare market.
-Because of this, many plans are able to offer very attractive benefit packages, with lower premiums and copayments for some services.
+Originally, the federal government provided subsidies to managed care plans to entice them into the Medicare market.
+Because of this, many plans can offer very attractive benefit packages, with lower premiums and copayments for some services.
 However, the subsidies provided to the managed care companies were not intended to last forever.